haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/faq.md

 ## Frequently Asked Questions

-We collect here frequently occurring problems and solutions.
+We collected here a list of frequently occurring problems and their solutions.
 The following topics are currently available:

 - [What about missing atoms or chain breaks?](#what-about-missing-atoms-or-chain-breaks)
 - [What about point mutations?](#what-about-point-mutations)